apollographql/apollo/docs/source/guides/testing-react-apollo.md

 });
 ```

 This example shows how to define the mocked response for a query.
 The `mocks` array takes objects with specific `request`s and their associated `result`s.
-In this example, when the provider receives a `GET_DOG_QUERY` witht the specified variables, it returns the object under the `result` key.
+In this example, when the provider receives a `GET_DOG_QUERY` with the specified variables, it returns the object under the `result` key.

 ### addTypename

-You may notice the prop being passed to the MockedProvider called `addTypename`.
+You may notice the prop being passed to the `MockedProvider` called `addTypename`.
 The reason this is here is because of how Apollo Client normally works.
 When a request is made with Apollo Client normally, it adds a `__typename` field to every object type requested.
 This is to make sure that Apollo Client's cache knows how to normalize and store the response.
 When we're making our mocks, though, we're importing the raw queries _without typenames_ from the component files.

 If we don't disable the adding of typenames to queries, our imported query won't match the query actually being run by the component during our tests.